YS-P/SDOclust/README.md

 - blobs: clean Gaussian blobs generated with `make_blobs`.
 - noisy_blobs: the same blobs dataset + uniform noise points.
   Noise points are sampled uniformly within the feature min/max range of the blob data.
-  These noise points are assigned the ground truth label '-1'.
+  These noise points are assigned the ground truth label '-1' (treating -1 as an additional ground-truth class).
+*predicted labels do not explicitly output -1, so noise points are absorbed into the nearest clusters during label extension.*

 ## Project Structure
 ```